-When organic waste like vegetable peelings and food leftovers are put in to general waste and are sent to landfill they do not properly biodegrade and create gases which are harmful to the planet.
-Some authorities charge for waste collect by weight so anything you can do to reduce the amount of stuff you throw away will save you money, be good for the environment and provide you with good quality free compost for the garden or indoor plants.
+When organic waste like vegetable peelings and food leftovers are put into general waste and are sent to landfills, they do not properly biodegrade and create gases that are harmful to the planet.
+Some authorities charge for waste collected by weight, so anything you can do to reduce the amount of stuff you throw away will save you money, be good for the environment and provide you with good quality free compost for the garden or indoor plants.

-Home composting reduces the amount of waste going to landfill, stops your kitchen bin from smelling and creates some of the best and most nutritious material to use in your home & garden.
-Home made compost is far more rich in nutrients than the 'compost' which is sold at garden centers.
+Home composting reduces the amount of waste going to landfills, stops your kitchen bin from smelling and creates some of the best and most nutritious material to use in your home and garden.
+Homemade compost is far richer in nutrients than the 'compost' which is sold at garden centers.

-Making good compost from kitchen and garden waste does take some practise and many people find they end up with a slimy, smelling sludge.
+Making good compost from kitchen and garden waste does take some practice and many people find they end up with a slimy, smelling sludge.
 This is usually due to the mixture being too wet as most organic waste has a high water content.
-A lack of air can also create a poor compost which is why you should add scrunched up newspaper and dry twigs/sticks and to avoid the compost becoming too compacted.
+A lack of air can also create a poor compost, which is why you should add scrunched-up newspaper and dry twigs/sticks to avoid the compost becoming too compacted.

 When composting we have green and brown waste.

-Green waste is vegetable peelings, tea bags, coffee grindings, food leftovers, egg shells, old flowers, fresh grass clippings & plant waste.
+Green waste is vegetable peelings, tea bags, coffee grindings, food leftovers, eggshells, old flowers, fresh grass clippings and plant waste.

 The ideal mixture should be moist but not wet and have an earthy odor.
-If it is too wet you should add more dry 'brown' material and use a garden fork to mix it up regularly and to make sure it is not too compacted.
+If it is too wet you should add drier 'brown' material and use a garden fork to mix it up regularly and to make sure it is not too compacted.

 Wet vs. Dry

-If your compost is too dry then it will not start to rot down properly, you can add a little water to increase the moisture level, some people suggest urine which helps to get the process started!
-I enjoy gardening but am not that hardcore and I'm sure my neighbours wouldn't be too happy to witness this practise while entertaining guests and their children in the adjacent gardens!
+If your compost is too dry then it will not start to rot down properly, you can add a little water to increase the moisture level.
+Some people suggest urine, which helps to get the process started!
+I enjoy gardening but am not that hardcore and I'm sure my neighbors wouldn't be too happy to witness this practice while entertaining guests and their children in the adjacent gardens!

-Here you can see the compost is working well, still a little wet and with some eggshells and sticks which have not rotted down yet but they take the most amount of time to decompose, but most of the material has turned to compost.
-In a few months it should be ready to use.
+Here you can see the compost is working well, still a little wet and with some eggshells and sticks that have not rotted down yet.
+They take the most amount of time to decompose, but most of the material has turned to compost.
+In a few months, it should be ready to use.
 The compost should be turned regularly with a garden fork to mix it up, this will prevent it from becoming too compacted in places and allow air to move around and will also encourage worms.

 Meat (including bones) and dairy waste should not be put into your compost (except egg shells) as it can attract pests and harmful bacteria may remain which can be dangerous if you are using the compost to grow fruit and vegetables.